LTCFEDS.gov Privacy Notice

 Why we need to know about you

-- health care providers
+- your health care provider(s)

 - your employer